 My wife and I recently took a relaxing vacation in Hawaii on the island of Maui.
 On our first Sunday there we found a local Catholic parish – St. Theresa.
 Upon entering the mass, we learned that the Bishop of Honolulu announced that day (July 9th) Catholics in the islands were commemorating the 190th anniversary … More The Church in Paradise

-One of the main reasons people refuse to follow the teachings in Catholicism is because they are too addicted to the pop culture.
+One of the main reasons people refuse to follow the teachings of Catholicism is because they are too addicted to the pop culture.
 And, in case you haven’t figured out the obvious, the teaching in Catholicism and the teaching in the pop culture is about as opposite as you can get.
 In short, the reason … More What does it mean to be free?

 There is a poem about two ships passing in the night.
 In the poem, the passing ships tell the reader about two people who see each other for the first time and only for a short duration and then part ways, disappearing into the vastness of the earth.
 The poet is telling readers that such … More How to talk to Protestants about Mary